OpenGlobalMind/old-ogm-wiki/OGM Culture/OGM Community Patterns.md

 ## Everything Is A Project

 When we work together, we need a shared understanding of the goals and action plan.
 Copy the [[OGM Stewardship/Project Plans/Template for Project|Template for Project]] to a new page and fill it out.

+## Handles
+ - how do you identify yourself? how do we know you?
+ - real name, nickname, obscure name (not obviously connected to other names), pseudonymity, anonymity